Even your Teacher Needs Guidance: Ground-Truth Targets Dampen Regularization Imposed by Self-Distillation: Main Results

 \subsection{Finite Self-Distillation Steps}

-In the following theorem we show that the predictions obtained after any finite number of distillation steps can be expressed directly as a function of $\by$ and the kernel matrix $\bK$ calculated at the initial fit ($\tau = 1$).
+Our first result, which follows from straightforward computations, states that the predictions obtained after any finite number of distillation steps can be expressed directly as a function of $\by$ and the kernel matrix $\bK$ calculated at the initial fit ($\tau = 1$).